Hanceville man finds escaped Cullman County inmate

 Moments later, Baker went outside to confront the inmate.

-“When I saw his pants, I run and grabbed my gun and come out.
-I asked him if you were the one they were looking for and he said yes sir.
-And I said you need to come over here and sit down on the ground,” Baker said.
+“When I saw his pants, I ran and grabbed my gun and came out.
+I asked him if he was the one they were looking for and he said yes sir.
+And I said he needs to come over here and sit down on the ground,” Baker said.

-Baker says Chavez told him he came from the rail road tracks near by.
+Baker said Chavez told him he came from the rail road tracks near by.
 His wife called the Hanceville Police Department and officers arrived within minutes.

 Cullman County Sheriff Matthew Gentry is thankful Chavez is off the streets and not putting the public in potential danger.